-- Analyze the realities of the workplace in international trade.
+- Analyze the realities of the workplace in international trade

-- Communicate in French in a business context.
+- Communicate in French in a business context

-- Communicate in English in a business context.
+- Communicate in English in a Business Context

-- Develop an international marketing project.
+- Negotiate in an international context

-- Develop an e-commerce project
+- Develop an E-Commerce Strategy

 The International Trade technician works for businesses that want to do business outside the country, importing goods or services, sometimes exploring new markets.
 Moreover, he can work with companies that want to develop a market in Canada.
 The International Trade technician can also act as an export consultant or as an analyst for foreign markets, working for a trading house, an office of a commissioner for export, a professional association or a non-governmental organization (NGO).